jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

     collection { post :search, to: 'users#index' }
   end
 ```
+* Enter the command "sh testc.sh".
+Now the 13 tests fail due to missing actions.
 * Replace the contents of the file app/controllers/users_controller.rb with the following:
 ```
 #